CM apple tree

 Most of our families are Christians and that is the perspective any instruction comes from.
 However, we also have some secular families in attendance who are amicable towards our Christian faith.
 No one is going to beat you over the head with a Bible, but God’s Word and principles will naturally be a part of our conversations.

 Our group does observe, celebrate, and talk about mainstream holidays like Easter, Christmas, and Valentine’s Day.
 This may include classroom activities like dying Easter eggs and Valentine’s gift exchange.
-For families that don’t celebrate some or all of these holidays for personal or religious reasons, we will do our best to work around your personal preferences when it comes to your child’s participation in the group.

 How Much Does it Cost?